 Rob Barr is in his fourth season as the head men's and women's tennis coach at Hamilton College.
 Barr helped the Hamilton men to nine wins in 2013-14, and the team was honored with the Intercollegiate Tennis Association (ITA) National Team Sportsmanship Award for the month of April.

-Rob Barr is in his third season as the head men's and women's tennis coach at Hamilton College.
-The men posted nine dual match victories last season, which is the team's highest total since 1995-96.
-Barr guided Hamilton to No. 18 in the final 2012-13 Intercollegiate Tennis Association Northeast regional rankings.
+The men posted nine dual match victories in 2012-13, which was the team's highest total since 1995-96.
+Barr guided Hamilton to No. 18 in the final 2012-13 ITA Northeast Regional Top 20 poll.

 Barr was an assistant coach at Middlebury in 2010 when the men captured the NCAA title.
 He coached several All-Americans, including the ITA championship doubles duo of Andrew Thomson and Andrew Lee.

-Barr has coached a number of professional tennis players, including Thailand Davis Cup members Danai Udomchoke, and Sonchat and Sanchai Ratiwatana.
+Barr has coached a number of professional tennis players, including Thailand Davis Cup members Danai Udomchoke and Sonchat and Sanchai Ratiwatana.
 He has coached players at Wimbledon, the U.S. Open and Australian Open, as well as tour events around the world.

 Barr earned his bachelor's degree and played collegiate tennis at Southern Arkansas University where he led the team to a top 10 Division II ranking in 1984.
 He continues to play competitively at the sectional and national level.